-Texas’ 254 counties range in population from more than 4 million people (Harris County) to less than 100 (Loving County, on the New Mexico border).
+Texas’ 254 counties range in population from more than 4 million people (Harris County) to just over 100 (Loving County, on the New Mexico border).

 Texas counties can levy both property and sales taxes to fund sheriff’s departments, jails and courthouses, hospitals, libraries, parks, utilities, economic development efforts and other public services.